amiika/ziffers/README.md

 ```
 and much more ...

-See documentation in [Ziffers wiki](https://github.com/amiika/ziffers/wiki) for more examples.
+See [Ziffers wiki](https://github.com/amiika/ziffers/wiki) for how to make your own.

 # Quick start